biati-digital/nova-text-tools/README.md

 -  Generate UUID
 -  Generate Fake Data (Names, Emails, Phones, Credit Cards, etc. Still working on it but definetly will be added)
+-  Generate Dummy File (Quickly create any file with any extension and size, read more below.)

 ### Numbers